Family Services Program

 Mediation Services

-When appropriate, the Circuit Court for Washington County will order parties in contested child access/child support, marital property, and/or alimony cases to resolve their disputes through mediation.
+When appropriate, the Court will order parties in contested child access/child support, marital property, and/or alimony cases to resolve their disputes through mediation.
 "Mediation" as defined in Maryland Rule 17-102(d), is the process in which the parties appear before an impartial mediator, who through the application of standard mediation techniques generally accepted within the professional community and without providing legal advice, assists the parties in reaching their own voluntary agreement for the resolution of all or part of their dispute.
-The mediator helps parents develop a parenting plan, make important decisions and reach agreements that are in the best interest of their child(ren).
+The mediator helps parents develop a parenting plan, make important decisions, and reach agreements that are in the best interest of their child(ren).

 Supervised Visitation